Dwarf galaxy: Ultra-compact dwarfs

 and structural properties from normal globular clusters.
 An extreme example of UCD is M60-UCD1, about 54 million light years away, which contains approximately 200 million solar masses within a 160 light year radius; the stars in its central region are packed 25 times more densely than stars in Earth's region in the Milky Way.

 M59-UCD3 is approximately the same size as M60-UCD1 with a half-light radius, r_{h}, of approximately 20 parsecs but is 40% more luminous with an absolute visual magnitude of approximately −14.6.
 This makes M59-UCD3 the second densest known galaxy.

-Based on stellar orbital velocities, two UCD in the Virgo Cluster are claimed to have supermassive black holes weighing 13% and 18% of the galaxies' masses.
+Based on stellar orbital velocities, several UCD in the Virgo Cluster are claimed to have supermassive black holes at their centers, with masses comprising $\gtrsim$ 10% of their stellar mass.